TheVeryStarlk/Amethyst/README.md

 ## Usage

 Amethyst by nature has very little built-in logic, the way you implement logic is by subscribing to events.
+The following example sends a welcome message when a player joins.

 ```csharp
 registry.For<IPlayer>(consumer => consumer.On<Joined>((player, _) =>